Hierarchical Successor Representation for Robust Transfer: Related Work

 \section{Related Work}

-\textbf{Generalisation in RL.} Recent efforts to improve the generalisability of RL agents have been predominantly based on the algorithmic perspective.
+\textbf{Generalisation in RL.} Recent efforts to improve the generalisability of RL agents have been predominantly based on algorithmic advances.
 These approaches largely focus on enforcing robustness via novel regularisation and optimisation objectives~\cite{farebrother2018generalization, cobbe2019quantifying, igl2019generalization}, or by artificially expanding the diversity of training distributions through data mixing~\cite{wang2020improving} and augmentation~\cite{laskin2020reinforcement, yarats2021image}.
+Moreover, an influential line of works based on generalised policy improvement address transfer learning through recycling and composing pre-trained policies~\cite{barreto2017successor, barreto2018transfer, carvalho2023combining}.
+Notably, the performance of GPI-based algorithms critically hinges on the two-stage process involving pre-training on a set of related tasks, whereas the HSR framework is robust with respect to the existence of such pre-training phase (Figure~\ref{fig: four_room_row_features_main}).

-On the other hand, existing representation learning methods have typically addressed generalisation through the lens of invariance with respect to background noise and local perturbations, leveraging techniques such as bisimulation metrics~\cite{zhang2020learning} and contrastive learning~\cite{agarwal2021contrastive, laskin2020curl}.
+Alternative to the algorithmic perspective, existing representation learning methods have typically addressed generalisation through the lens of invariance with respect to background noise and local perturbations, leveraging techniques such as bisimulation metrics~\cite{zhang2020learning} and contrastive learning~\cite{agarwal2021contrastive, laskin2020curl}.
 However, true multi-task generalisation requires a task-equivariant representation that captures the underlying structure of the environment, hence facilitating transfer across varying task-induced reward configurations.
-The successor feature (SF) address such structural transfer~\citep{barreto2017successor, barreto2018transfer}, enabling zero-shot transfer across tasks with shared dynamics.
-However, SFs suffer from the limitations identified in our analysis: they rely on globally supported diffusive features, leading to overlapping basis that lack sparseness and interpretability.
 Our HSR framework bridges this gap by enforcing a temporally abstract, sparse geometry, whilst being robust to policy shifts.
+Crucially, the parallel advancements in algorithmic and representational methods are complementary, and their combination is expected to result in stronger generalisation.

 \textbf{Hierarchical intrinsic exploration.} Solving sparse-reward tasks requires efficient exploration that extends beyond local dithering.
 While existing intrinsic motivations based on prediction error~\cite{pathak2017curiosity} and state visitation counts~\cite{bellemare2016unifying, machado2020count} drive effective local exploration, they often fail to traverse topological bottlenecks and cannot induce sustained exploration in response to dynamic reward structure, especially in larger environments~\cite{yu2023successor}.
 In their seminal work, \citet{kulkarni2016hierarchical} addressed this by integrating hierarchical RL with intrinsic motivation, demonstrating that agents reasoning at higher-level of temporal abstraction could solve hard-exploration tasks where ``flat'' agents failed.
 Our work shares this fundamental insight, such that temporal abstraction is necessary for driving scalable and temporally extended exploration.
 However, we approach the problem through the lens of representation learning rather than explicit hierarchical control.
 The multi-scale map is built into the construction of state features, subsequently enables exploration signals to ``jump'' across local diffusive barriers without requiring explicit subgoal selection.